coder11v/generating_chili_peppers/README.md

 ![chillipeppers](./chilipeppers.png)

 I'm sure there are many more optimizations to be made, but I have reached the end of the time box that I allocated towards this, so leaving this as is.

+How to run:

+1. Clone this repo (or just download chillipeppers.py)
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the script: `python chillipeppers.py`